 When there are a bunch of advantages, there has to be something on the wrong path as well.
 One of the main disadvantages of holding money in the HISA account is taxes.
 Yeah, that’s right.

-Now, that was the list of the best 5 High-Interest Savings Account In Canada right now and the daily interest rates they offer.
+Well, that was the list of the top 5 High-Interest Savings Account In Canada right now and the daily interest rates they offer.

 Besides the fact that all of these HISA options in Canada offer much higher interest rates and that your deposits are insured by the CDIC, some of them do have unique offers too.